phani-rajn/Integration-Accelerator/README.md

 |--------------|-------------|--------------|
 |Integration Setup||Tab|

-Here is the package url : https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2v000005tEla As this is unmanaged package, every component in the package is editable.
+Every component in the package is editable.
 * Check for desired profile to enable Integration Setup Tab in your org.
 * Create a record in Integration Setup object with following details ** Name for Integration – This would be used as identifier in our integration framework.
 So, this could be kept as unique name.